cproctor/ub-cs-education-handbook/source/vision_and_goals.md

 - Educating All Students (EAS) test
 - Content Specialty Test (CST) in CS

 The NYSTCE content specialty exam in CS is currently under development.
-Once it becomes available, this exam will be required for all
+New York has historically waived exam requirements while they are under development.

 ### CS education capstone